MedhaAggarwal/Assignment1/README.md

 ## Results
 - Logistic Regression achieved **~80% accuracy** on the test dataset.
-- Performance metrics were reported using classification report.
+- Performance metrics like Accuracy, Confusion Matrix, and Classification Report were reported using classification report.